Mitch-P-Analyst/Salifort-Motors/README.md

-# Employment Attrition Analysis of Salifort-Motors
+# Employment Attrition Analysis of Salifort Motors

 ## Executive Summary

 ![Executive Summary Document](https://github.com/Mitch-P-Analyst/Salifort-Motors/blob/main/Executive%20Summary.pdf)

-I analyzed a 15k-row HR dataset to understand attrition at Salifort Motors.
+I analyzed a 15k-row HR dataset for Salifort Motors to understand drivers of attrition.
+Employees with more projects, higher monthly hours, longer tenure, and lower satisfaction were much more likely to leave.
+Recommended actions: cap projects at ≤5 and limit average monthly hours to ≤230—especially for 3–4-year employees.
+The cross-validated XGBoost classifier delivered precision 0.98 and recall 0.91; feature importance by gain ranked Satisfaction, Number of Projects, Tenure, Previous Satisfaction, then Average Monthly Hours.

 Employees with **more projects, higher monthly hours, longer tenure, and lower satisfaction were much more likely to leave**.